 - every individual has the right to worship the God of the Bible in his or her own way

-Liberty uses a payment method called “ShareBox,” which facilitates transfers directly from member to member instead of first being deposited into a company bank account.
+Liberty uses a payment method called “ShareBox,” which facilitates transfers directly from member-to-member instead of first being deposited into a company bank account.
 Each month, members are assigned a specific need that they must contribute toward by the end of the month.
 Members can see exactly where their membership dues go.
 Additionally, members can send messages of encouragement, prayer, and healing directly to others in the community.
-Interestingly, Liberty HealthShare values member privacy, and thus permits members to choose how their names appear on their accounts.
+Interestingly, Liberty HealthShare values member privacy, and permits members to choose how their names appear on their accounts.
 Member diagnoses are hidden so only the medical expense can be seen.

 Noteworthy